Pet Care Home

-Some labyrinth fish have voices!...and the Pearl Gourami is no exception.
-The fish has a kind of vocalization that sounds like croaking, or growling, or cracking tones.
+Some labyrinth fish have voices!…and the Pearl Gourami is no exception.
+The fish has a kind of vocalization that sounds like croaking, growling, or cracking tones.
 This is generally most pronounced during breeding or with territorial type behavior, but whether it has any special function is unknown.

 Another interesting characteristic of the Pearl Gourami is that they are well known for eating hydra.
-This is also a characteristic of the Blue (Three-spot) Gourami and its color morphs.
+This is also a characteristic of the Blue Gourami and its color morphs.
 The hydra is a tiny pest that has tentacles with a venom.
 Very small fish that come in contact with the hydra are paralyzed by the venom, and then held fast by the tentacles until eaten by the hydra.
 If you have a hydra problem in your aquarium, here is your solution!

-For more Information on keeping this fish see:
+For Information on keeping freshwater fish, see:

 • Kingdom: Animalia